ZoccoCss/kalisoc/README.md

 The cost of running this setup is approximately $6 per day, and I use the instances for 5 hours each day, stopping them when not in use.

 ![Cost History](https://user-images.githubusercontent.com/47893772/231023307-d604dc42-dcd1-4a30-92eb-4d333c99df88.png)

+The VPC stack in AWS is free, so you can leave it running indefinitely.
+However, keep in mind that AWS will charge for services in the EC2 stack, so be sure to it once you no longer needed to avoid unnecessary charges.

 Note that the SOC setup process is lengthy and nuanced, as the instructions in the Kali-Purple documentation are not very clear, resulting in lots of trial and error.
 However, it is possible to set up the same configuration as in the Kali-Purple instructions for all machines except Bizantium, which requires some tweaking to avoid using VLANs.
 I also omitted the use of a domain name for simplicity.